Qualified Medical Herbalist

-Hot flushes – a herbal perspective offers insights into which herbal treatments can help you deal effectively with the issue of hot flushes.
+Hot flashes – a herbal perspective offers insights into which herbal treatments can help you deal effectively with the issue of hot flashes.

 Herbal Remedies for Night sweats could help you get a better night of sleep with tips and advice to relieve you of night sweats.

-Herbal medical treatment is a person-centred rather than disease centred approach, but as people, we cannot help but start with our symptoms.
-The menopause symptom areas most responsive from a herbal perspective are hot flushes, night sweats, sleep problems, low energy, mood changes and cognitive wellbeing, and change to menstrual regularity and flow.
+Herbal medical treatment is a person-centered rather than disease centered approach, but as people, we cannot help but start with our symptoms.
+The menopause symptom areas most responsive from a herbal perspective are hot flashes, night sweats, sleep problems, low energy, mood changes and cognitive wellbeing, and change to menstrual regularity and flow.
 Other symptoms may respond well to herbal therapy, but are slightly more complex in their origin, so may require a much more practitioner-led approach.

 Three things Anita wants you to know as you approach menopause: